-Many rural and/or remote school districts or First Nations schools rely on facilities such as teacherages and other rental accommodations to attract and retain staff.
+Many rural and/or remote school districts or First Nations schools rely on staff housing and other rental accommodations to attract and retain staff.
 Without the certainty of a place to live, it would be extremely difficult to operate and maintain the educational facilities that are so important for small communities.